aravinho/hexit/README.md

 * **Backpropagation** (Do not confuse with Gradient Descent Backpropagation): Once we've reached a terminal state, observe the reward; call it *R*.
 Traverse back up the tree along the path for this simulation, and update the statistics for every node.
 At every node *v* along this path, increment *n(v)* and *n(v, a*)*, where *a* * is the action we took from state *v* in this simulation.
 Increment *r(v, a)* by *R*.
 Once all the statistics have been updated, start the next simulation from the root node.

-After all the simulations are finished, calculate the number of times each action was chosen from the root.
+After all the simulations are finished, we calculate the number of times each action was chosen from the root.
 This is what we defined as our "expert" distribution for state *s*.

-The idea behind MCTS is that, while initially, actions may be chosen at random, over the course of many simulations, nodes will learn which actions have been fruitful, and which should be avoided.
-The motivation behind **N**-MCTS is that the prediction of the neural
+The motivation behind MCTS is that, while initially, actions may be chosen at random, over the course of many simulations, nodes will learn which actions have been fruitful, and which should be avoided.
+The motivation behind **N**-MCTS is that the prediction of the neural network can guide the expert in useful directions during the early simulations, in which nodes have sparse statistics.

 **Note**: The Anthony, et al. paper calls the action scores *UCT-NN(s, a)* since they are derived from * **U**pper **C**onfidence Bounds for **T**rees, and are bootstrapped with a **Neural** **Network**.*